masteringmodernpayments/book/pci.md

 ### Buy the actual certificate

 Head on over to [Namecheap's SSL page][pci-namecheap_ssl].
 Here you're presented with a bunch of different options in what they feel is least-secure to most-secure list.
 I generally buy the cheapest option because they're all pretty much the same in the $10 range.

-If you want, you can get EV1 certification which will give you the green bar in Safari and Firefox.
-You'll have to do some more paperwork to get it, though.
+Another option is to go through Extended Verification (EV), which involves quite a bit more paperwork, time, and money.
+The benefit is that your customers will see a green bar in Firefox and Safari with your company name instead of the URL.
+This increases customer confidence that you are who you say you are.

 For now, let's just get the cheapest Comodo certificate.

 Go through checkout and pay and you'll get sent to a page where you can pick your server type and paste your CSR.
 For Heroku you should choose the "Other" option in the server dropdown.
 Open your CSR up and paste the entire contents into the text box, then hit Next.